Climate protection is part of our ecological and social responsibility. Our products and technologies also bear witness to this.

 This is based on company data and information on CO2 emissions, the risks of these emissions for the climate and strategies employed to reduce emissions.
 They specifically assessed water risks management and efficiency projects, as well as the design of the supply chain in the area of water.

+Continental has been participating in the CDP’s annual reporting and disclosure of climate-related data for more than 10 years.
 In 2020, Continental again received an “A” score as a global leader for actions and strategies to reduce emissions in the supply chain (Leadership status).
 Continental scored a “B” for its efforts in the field of climate protection.
 In the category of sustainable water management, Continental’s actions and data also scored a “B.”